diso/wordpress-openid/readme.txt

 1. Upload the `openid` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin through the 'OpenID' section of the 'Options' menu
+1. Configure the plugin through the 'WP-OpenID' section of the 'Options' menu

 [standard WordPress installation method]: http://codex.wordpress.org/Managing_Plugins#Installing_Plugins